mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle with TDD in Javascript/readme.md

 - We hardcode the asterisc to be the only invalid character (as far as we know).
 - We can place the checking code *before* or *after* the previous validations.
--- Until we have an invalid case (with invalid characters and invalid length) we cannot assume the expected behavior.
+-- Until we have an invalid case (with invalid characters and invalid length) we can't assume the expected behavior.

 # More Invalid